thunderbird89/esf/stories/story-knock-knock.md

 > "Confirmed.
 Return to extraction point.
 Transport is waiting."

-Kresh'tar peeled off the remainder of her disguise—the civilian clothing that concealed her true bulk, the soft shoes that hid her clawed feet—and stowed them in a disposal unit.
+Kresh'tar peeled off the remainder of her disguise - the civilian clothing that concealed her true bulk, the soft shoes that hid her clawed feet - and stowed them in a disposal unit.
 Beneath, she wore the dark combat suit of Ryzak intelligence, form-fitting and functional.

 She moved through the maintenance corridors with the confident stride of a predator, her movements now unrestricted by the need to mimic Xenari grace.
 The transport would take her back to Ryzak space.
 Her superiors would decrypt the data.
 And then, finally, they would have what they needed.